 The most important thing that we learn this episode is that Spike is no longer able to bite or harm a human.
 He’s basically neutered and the allure of being a vampire is gone out the window.
 The Initiative implanted a chip into his brain to send nerve-scratching and painful surges if he tries to bite or harm a human (though this gets kind of iffy in season six).
 When he escapes his cell, he looks for Buffy and tries to bite Willow which sets off the instant pain.
 So why should anyone be afraid of Spike now?
 Easy, they shouldn’t.

 Which brings me to Pangs, my favorite of favorite episodes this season.
 Actually, it’s probably one of the funniest in the series.
-It’s Thanksgiving and Buffy and the Scoobies attend the opening to a new cultural center at school.
-I mean, what else is college for.
+It’s Thanksgiving and Buffy and the Scoobies attend the opening of a new cultural center at the school.
+I mean, what else is a college for.

 Xander is there working on the groundbreaking and accidentally unleashes a Native American vengeance spirit.
 While Buffy attempts to cook a normal Thanksgiving meal at Giles’ place, the gang is all there to figure out what the heck is wrong with Xander.
 He’s infected by the spirit and appears feverish.
 His illness makes him paranoid and delirious, which I cannot help but laugh at!